mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 - *Atmosphere:* Energetic, diverse, opportunistic.
 Deals are struck, gossip spreads, fortunes are made and lost.
 Less formal than upper tiers.

 **THE TEMPLE DISTRICT** (Fourth Tier) ::
-- *Description:* Temples to various gods arranged around a central plaza.
-Each maintains its own architectural style—stone for Moradin, gardens for nature gods, scholarly halls for knowledge deities.
+- *Description:* Temples to the Seven Ascended and regional powers arranged around a central plaza.
+Each maintains its own architectural style—stone for Gorath, gardens for Sylvara, scholarly halls for Moira.
 - *Key Locations:*
-  - **Temple of Moradin:** Largest temple, carved directly from mountain stone
+  - **Temple of Gorath the Forgemaster:** Largest temple, carved directly from mountain stone.
+Dominant dwarven faith.
   - **Shrine to the Forge Gods:** Where smiths pray before important work
-  - **Temple of Tyr:** Where justice is administered by clerics
+  - **Temple of Thandros:** Where justice is administered by clerics of the Lawbringer
-  - **Garden of Silvanus:** Surprisingly lush greenery maintained by druids
+  - **Garden of Sylvara:** Surprisingly lush greenery maintained by druids of the Wild
-  - **Hall of Knowledge:** Library and temple to gods of wisdom
+  - **Hall of Moira:** Library and temple to the Weaver, goddess of knowledge and fate
 - *Atmosphere:* Solemn, diverse, respectful.
 Different faiths coexist peacefully here.

 **THE OUTER CITY** (Lowest/Outermost Tier) ::